zec/tt08-square1/docs/info.md

 a popular demonstration of mathematical chaos in a simple system.

 So, what does it mean to turn the logistic map into a sound?
-The way SQUARE-1 does it, values of $x_i$ at a given $r$ are scaled and then used as the frequencies of an ensemble of 8 square-wave generators, which are then added together and used as the input to a PWM generator, the last providing the sound output.
+The way SQUARE-1 does it, values of $x_i$ at a given $r$ are scaled from $(0, 1)$ to approximately $(200, 1200)$&nbsp;Hz, which are then used as the frequencies of an ensemble of 8 square-wave generators.
+The square waves are then added together and used as the input to a PWM generator, the last providing the sound output.
 $r$ is varied to cover the range $[17/16, 4)$ over a period of ~2 minutes, varying faster over $r < 3$ to get to the good stuff sooner.